ujjwalguptaofficial/jsstore-examples/react/readme.md

-## Svelte JsStore Demo
+## React JsStore Demo

-This is an example project of using jsstore with svelte framework.
+This is an example project of using jsstore with react framework.

 # How to run